Spectral clustering of Markov chain transition matrices with complex eigenvalues: Methodological Background

-In order to avoid complex-valued eigenvectors and eigenvalues, which might occur for non-reversible Markov chains, the authors in \cite{fackeldey2018spectral} suggest to work with the real Schur-decomposition of $P$.
-The resulting algorithm is named \textit{generalized} PCCA+ (G-PCCA+).
+Since PCCA+ \cite{roblitz2013fuzzy} was developed for real dominant eigenvectors, it is unable to deal with complex values, which can occur for non-reversible Markov chains.
+In order to maintain the invariant sub-space and to handle complex eigenvalues, the authors in \cite{fackeldey2018spectralZIB} therefore suggest to work with a real Schur-decomposition of $P$, instead of an eigen-decomposition.
 After rearranging the real Schur-matrix $\Lambda$ with the method described in \cite{brandts2002matlab}, such that the $n_c$ Schur-values are close to the Perron root 1, the authors scale the corresponding Schur-vectors by $D^{-1/2}_{\mu}$, where $D_{\mu}$ is a diagonal matrix with an arbitrary density $\mu$ on its diagonal.
 They show that the scaled Schur vectors satisfy both the invariant sub-space condition and orthogonality relation.
-G-PCCA+ then applies the original PCCA+ algorithm to the scaled Schur-vectors to solve the optimization problem (\ref{ObjFnc}) in order to find the transformation matrix $A$.
-Finally, G-PCCA+ calculates the coarse-grained propagation matrix $P_{c}$ identical to (\ref{eq:PCCA}) as If the dominant eigenvalues are real numbers and if PCCA+ uses the same density $\mu$ for the orthonormalization of eigenvector as G-PCCA+, then the two methods should deliver the same result.
+GenPCCA then applies the PCCA+ algorithm to the scaled Schur-vectors to solve the optimization problem (\ref{ObjFnc}) in order to find the transformation matrix $A$.
+Finally, GenPCCA calculates the coarse-grained propagation matrix $P_{c}$ identical to (\ref{eq:PCCA}) as